yohannes911/select2/doc/protocol.md

 ### Protocol ###

-Assume that thread i enters the selection (i = 1 or 2).
+Assume that thread i enters the selection (i = 0 or 1).

 Then the pseudo code is the following:

--- check whether the other thread already entered, if yes exit

-    if active[(i + 1) % 2] then return 1 // 1 means not selected

--- flag myself as choosable
+-- mark myself as active

     active[i] = true

--- check again whether the other thread already entered and it is the grantee, if yes, cleanup and exit
+-- check whether the other thread already entered and whether it is the grantee, if yes, cleanup and exit

-    if choose[(i + 1) % 2] and grantee != i then
+    if active[(i + 1) % 2] and grantee != i then
        active[i] = false
        grantee = i
-       return 0 // 1 means not selected
+       return false

--- otherwise i was chosen, cleanup and exit
+-- otherwise thread i was chosen, cleanup and exit

     else
        active[i] = false
-       return 0 // 0 means selected
+       return true

+### Features ###

+**The protocol provides the following feature: Only one thread is selected at any time**

+**Statement 1: If two threads executes the selection protocol symultaneously, then only one is selected**.
+Formally:

+If both active[0] and active[1] is true before any thread is exiting, than only one thread will be selected.

+That is to say, _simultaneous run_ means that both thread entered the first statement (`active[i] = true`), before anyone exited.

+Proof: Since both `active[0]` and `active[1]` is `true` only the grantee could be selected.

+**Statement 2: Only one thread is selected at any time**

+Proof: If only one thread is entering the selection protocol, than obviously it will be selected.
+This and the above statement 1 together proves this statement.